brugr9/brugr9.github.io/VIRLA/README.md

 ![Screenshot of Plugin Content](Docs/ScreenshotPluginContent.jpg "Screenshot of Plugin Content")

-A Plugin providing with 3D Content for VR Video Conferencing.
+A Game Plugin providing with 3D Content for VR Video Conferencing.

 From project description (UniDistance Suisse):